ALTANA’s Understanding of Sustainability

 Objective Evaluation of Sustainability

-To be able to measure not only the company’s business performance but also its involvement in all areas of sustainability, alongside key performance indicators and certified management systems, ALTANA is using external evaluations increasingly.
-The audits of the rating company EcoVadis and the Together for Sustainability (TfS) initiative of the chemical industry play a special role.
+To be able to measure not only the company’s business performance but also its involvement in all areas of sustainability, alongside key performance indicators and certified management systems, ALTANA is using objective external evaluations increasingly.
+The audits of the chemical industry rating company EcoVadis and the Together for Sustainability (TfS) initiative play a special role.

 The TfS audit is based on a globally uniform sustainability standard and thus is also one of the most important rankings in this area.
-ECKART was the Group’s first company to successfully complete this several-day audit at its site in Zhuhai, China, at the beginning of 2016.
+Another company in the ALTANA Group, BYK-Chemie, underwent the TfS audit.
+The company had an excellent score, receiving 196 of 200 possible points.
 The company swiftly implemented the few improvements suggested in the report in the course of the year.